locationtech/geomesa/docs/tutorials/geomesa-blobstore-exif.rst

 ----------------------
 In order to use our new handler, we will need to get some geotagged images.
 Below is a partial Python script that uses the Flickr API to grab some geotagged images taken around Monument Valley.
-Using the Flickr API is beyond the scope of this tutorial, however the Python code snippet is provided for those interested in obtaining a test data set.
+Using the Flickr API is beyond the scope of this tutorial; however the Python code snippet is provided for those interested in obtaining a test data set.
 The below script will download 100 images to the user's home directory.

 .. code-block:: python